c3lang/c3-web/src/content/docs/FAQ/compare-languages.md

 ## C++

-C++ is a complex object oriented "almost superset" of C. It tries to be everything to everyone, while squeezing this into a C syntax.
+C++ is a complex object-oriented "almost superset" of C. It tries to be everything to everyone, while squeezing this into a C syntax.
 The language is well known for its many pitfalls and quirky corners – as well as its long compile times.